Growing Microgreens Indoors – How to Extend Your Growing Season

 Are Microgreens Good for You?

-In general, microgreens have a higher concentration of vitamins and minerals than their fully-grown counterparts.
-(Source) Since it’s hard to find fresh from the field, highly nutritious food in the middle of winter.
-Microgreens can be a great way to add an extra dose of vitamins into your day.
+Microgreens generally have a higher concentration of vitamins, nutrients, and minerals than their fully-grown counterparts.
+(Source) Since it’s hard to find fresh food from the field all times of the year, microgreens are a highly nutritious food in the middle of winter.
+Microgreens can be a great way to add an extra dose of vitamins and nutrition to your day.

 Microgreen Container